top of page

 My kids aren’t trained circus animals

 Thank goodness!
 As your teenager’s level of responsibility increases, she will require fewer specifics.
 A mature adult can clean a kitchen without any input from you.
 As your teenager demonstrates greater responsibility, you may say, “Go clean your room,” and he will complete the task without further definition.
-Far more importantly, your teenager will have confidence that you will approve of him and his work.
+More importantly, your teenager will have confidence that you will approve of him and his work.
 Your children want your confidence in them.
 This will go far toward improving your relationship with them.

 Freedom requires Responsibility